Edw590/F1DP/README.md

 Another example is porting what's missing from v1.8 (I also have a database with that analysed).
 Too much to port and I've got other projects.
 Will take me time to do it (or I just won't, I don't know).
 Still, FOW would be amazing, but takes much time too.
 Damn.

 ### - Licensing
-- This project and included sFall1 source code is licensed under GNU GPL-3.0-or-later - https://www.gnu.org/licenses/.
+- This project and all included sFall1 source code is licensed under GNU GPL-3.0-or-later - https://www.gnu.org/licenses/.
+- All included High-Res patch code is licensed under the MIT License.
 - All my code is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.

 ## Support